vkili/blog/_posts/2021-01-25-wearing-masks.md

   - Development
 ---

-And why Application Security is like wearing masks
+And why Application Security is like wearing masks.

 Wearing a face mask to prevent coronavirus is becoming the norm in my city.
 It was hit heavily by the COVID crisis, and now we have reached an unspoken consensus: wear masks, wherever you go.